What Is an EDI VAN? A CFO-Friendly Guide to Costs, Contracts, and Risk Management

 Your Playbook: How to Bring Down EDI Costs and Risk

-Change can feel daunting.
 Many CFOs and IT directors put up with high fees and rigid contracts just to avoid downtime, retraining, or angry trading partners.
-The truth?
-With a modern VAN, migration can be seamless.
-At BOLD VAN, migrations are typically completed in one day, without service interruption, and you don’t have to change your ERP or contact partners.
-If your current provider makes this seem impossible, it’s worth questioning why.
+In practice, migration with a modern VAN can be seamless.

 Free onboarding, transparent project status, and no forced updates can save you months of resource drain.
 If you want to get into the details of trading partner setup, check out our guide to EDI onboarding best practices.

 You want proof, not promises.
-Several major brands in the manufacturing and food industries have already migrated to BOLD VAN and reported quantifiable results:
+Several major brands in the manufacturing and food industries have already migrated to BOLD VAN and reported quantifiable results.
+These results reflect cost, operational, and risk improvements—not just technology changes.

 • Spanx: Achieved 83% EDI cost reduction and faster, smoother internal workflows.